 View the Extreme Heat Map Tool for land surface temperature data for the Twin Cities metro area.
 The tool allows users to view results of hypothetical implementation interventions such as targeted tree planting.

-Use observation and data to identify specific locations of heat vulnerability in the community (such as large areas of asphalt pavement, multi-family buildings with minimal shade, lack of boulevard tree canopy, high-traffic heavily-paved areas with lots of vehicle exhaust).
+Use observation and data to identify specific locations of heat vulnerability in the community (such as large areas of asphalt pavement, multi-family buildings with minimal shade, lack of boulevard tree canopy, high-traffic heavily-paved areas with lots of vehicle exhaust); identify and evaluate locations where improvements will contribute to equitable community resilience.

-Comprehensively assess options to reduce urban heat and improve air quality in advance of planned maintenance, repair or construction of local roads.
-Take preventive action to complete at least one installation (such as: cool/pervious pavements, higher albedo coatings, increased road-side vegetation including resilient tree species, or efficient timing/sensors for stoplights), also incorporating stormwater BMPs as applicable.
+Comprehensively assess options to reduce urban heat and improve air quality in advance of planned maintenance, repair or construction of local roads; take preventive action to complete at least one installation (such as: cool/pervious pavements, higher albedo coatings, increased roadside vegetation including resilient tree species, or efficient timing/sensors for stoplights), also incorporating stormwater BMPs as applicable; invest in improvements will contribute to equitable community resilience.

-Comprehensively assess options to reduce urban heat and improve air quality in advance of planned construction, maintenance or replacement of roofs, sidewalks/patios, parking lots/ramps, and landscaping/vegetation for new and existing city-owned buildings, structures and sites.
-Take preventive action to complete at least two installations (such as: cool or vegetative "green" roofs, cool/pervious pavements, or a meaningful increase in vegetative cover including resilient tree species), also incorporating stormwater BMPs as applicable.
+Comprehensively assess options to reduce urban heat and improve air quality in advance of planned construction, maintenance or replacement of roofs, sidewalks/patios, parking lots/ramps, and landscaping/vegetation for new and existing city-owned buildings, structures and sites; take preventive action to complete at least two installations (such as: cool or vegetative "green" roofs, cool/pervious pavements, or a meaningful increase in vegetative cover including resilient tree species), also incorporating stormwater BMPs as applicable; document projects that contribute to equitable community resilience.

 Who's doing it